-Misconduct covers a range of offences, which can be collectively described as cheating.
+Malpractice covers a range of offences, which can be collectively described as cheating.

-- Plagiarism: taking someone else's work, images or ideas, whether published or not, and with or without their permission, and passing them off as your own: thereby not properly acknowledging the original source.
-This particularly relates to material downloaded from the Internet or copied from books - Copying the work of other students with or without their permission and knowingly allowing another student to copy one's own work. - Colluding with other students to produce work, this is then submitted individually, except where this is specifically required/allowed by the assessment criteria. - Falsely claiming extenuating circumstances to gain an unfair advantage in assessment - Falsely claiming qualifications or certificates - Submitting work done by another student as your own.
+- Plagiarism: taking someone else's work, images or ideas, whether published or not, with or without their permission, and passing them off as your own, thereby not properly acknowledging the original source.
+This particularly relates to material downloaded from the Internet or copied from books. - Copying the work of other pupils with or without their permission and knowingly allowing another pupil to copy your own work. - Colluding with other pupils to produce work that is then submitted individually, except where this is specifically required/allowed by the assessment criteria. - Falsely claiming extenuating circumstances to gain an unfair advantage in assessment. - Falsely claiming qualifications or certificates. - Submitting work done by another pupil as your own.